Welcome, Guest. Please login or register.

 Can I host AMP's ASCII mod list in my website?

-We would prefer that you don't.
+Please don't.
 Add a link to AMP so that people can check the site and download the Modlist all by themselves.

 How can I submit my utilities to AMP's download area?